 We do not release contact details for mail shot purposes, instead this web site is able to carry advertising.
 We've not got contacts listed on the web site because it's considered bad practice to publish name, address or phone numbers on the Internet due to various privacy, fraud and security scams we want to avoid.
-Age Group rep contact details are sent in a Documentation Pack to registered Team Managers twice a year.
+Age Group rep contact details are sent to registered Team Managers twice a year.
 If you are a Team Manager that hasn't received this pack please ask your Club Secretary to let the SBMSC Secretary know.

-No. There is absolutely no pressure on Team Managers to play their fixtures or clear their backlogs because the South Bucks Mini Soccer Conference (SBMSC) is non-competitive and so all team Managers are permitted to cancel fixtures without any penalty or loss of prestige.
+No, there is absolutely no pressure on Team Managers to play their fixtures or clear their backlogs because the South Bucks Mini Soccer Conference (SBMSC) is non-competitive and so all team Managers are permitted to cancel fixtures without any penalty or loss of prestige.
 SBMSC has guidelines about abandoning matches in adverse weather.

 If you only get the fixtures for an earlier half of the season your browser may have stored the previous version on your PC.
 For a quick solution press the refresh button on your browser or hold down "CTRL" button on your keyboard then press the "F5" key and this should do the trick.

 If the problem persists on other pages and other websites and you've got Microsoft IE then a long term fix is to click Tools>>Internet Options.
 Then in the "General" tab click "Settings" then unselect "never" by selecting either "automatic" or "On every visit to page" .